 Brands and Organisations' Names

-Not only do Bhutanese seek personal names from the religious figures but also the name for their business ventures.
+Not only do Bhutanese seek personal names from religious figures but also the name for their business ventures.
 When somebody wants to manage a company, open a restaurant or run a hotel, they will seek divine guidance for the name.
 It is believed that the name given by religious figures would bring good omen and fortune to the business.

 The Changing Trend

 Despite the traditional religious beliefs, things are now changing in Bhutan.
-New parents are resorting to naming their own child.
-The newborns are now inheriting their father's last name as surname.
+New parents are resorting to naming their own children.
+The newborns are now inheriting their father's last name as a surname.
 Many newborn girls are also named Jetsun Pema after Queen of Bhutan, Her Majesty the Gyaltsuen Jetsun Pema Wangchuck.